engrafa/markdown/about_us.md

 ### About us

-Engrafa is a collaborative project whose aim is to make a compilation of articles for people who are new to programming or a specific field of it, like web development.
+Engrafa® is a nonprofit and collaborative project whose aim is to make a compilation of articles for people who are new to programming or a specific field of it, like web development.
 All the articles can be accessed through our website, `yaguide` (**y**et **a**nother guide for beginners)

 ---